johnvicencio/Futurist/README.md

 6. Deployed on Netifly

 ## Using the application
-1. Go to the URL
+1. Go to the URL: https://futurist.mythoslife.com
 2. Type an answer (input)
 3. Wait for the answer below it (output)